Graduate Coursework

 Overview

-A research project, with clinical relevance, is conducted as a required component of the degree.
-Students will also be given the opportunity to undertake clinical training at metropolitan, rural and overseas sites as part of their final year of study.
+The Doctor of Optometry (OD) covers the basic and applied optical, visual, and biomedical sciences that underpin optometry.
+A research project with clinical relevance is a required component of the degree.
+Students will have the opportunity to undertake clinical training at metropolitan, rural, and overseas sites as part of their final year of study.

-Upcoming information session
+Past information session

-Doctor of Optometry Information Session: 2025 Intake
+Doctor of Optometry Information Session